godelscat/machine-learning-algorithms/README.md

 This is my note on *Statistical Learning Methods* by [Hang Li](http://www.hangli-hl.com/index.html).

 Handwritten notes are in Chinese, but may be translated into English in the future.
-The algorithms are implented by `python` with `TensorFlow`.
+The algorithms are implented by `python` with plain `numpy`, and `pandas` to read data.

 ### Reference